VemburajYadav/Unsupervised-Learning-of-Optical-Flow/README.md

 # Self Supervised Learning of Optical Flow from Camera Images
- This repository contains a **PyTorch** re-implementation of the [UnFlow](https://arxiv.org/abs/1711.07837) and [PWC-Net](https://arxiv.org/abs/1709.02371) architectures for self supervised learning of optical flow with various common loss functions in the literature.
-This project is a part of my Student Research Project (Studienarbeit in German) at TU Brausnchweig.
+ **PyTorch** implementations of the [UnFlow](https://arxiv.org/abs/1711.07837) and [PWC-Net](https://arxiv.org/abs/1709.02371) architectures for self supervised learning of optical flow put together with various loss functions in the recent literature.
+This work is a part of my Student Research Project (Studienarbeit in German) at TU Brausnchweig.
  - [Report](https://www.dropbox.com/s/lvaspcfctch56d2/Report_Studienarbeit.pdf?dl=0) for the project
  - [Slides](https://www.dropbox.com/scl/fi/i1ccevxyr6kb7nutibshl/Self-Supervised-Learning-of-Optical-Flow.pptx?dl=0&rlkey=2ka00njicngya8w2gyf3twk3g) of the final presentation

 ## Requirements
-The following packages need to installed for the execution of the training, evaluation and inference scripts.
+The following packages need to be installed for execution of the training, evaluation and inference scripts.
 - PyTorch 1.3
 - Tensorboard
 - scikit-image